-This pineapple smoothie recipe is my go-to recipe to drink my daily greens.
-It’s so good, my 2 year old drinks it.
+This pineapple smoothie recipe is my go-to recipe to drink our daily greens.
+It’s so good, my 2-year-old drinks it!

 As a mom that’s constantly on-the-go with the kids or for work, it’s tough to put health at the top of my priority list.
 For the last year, I’ve felt better physically than I have in a long time.
 Can I attribute it to my daily green smoothie?
 Not everything but I firmly believe that it plays a part.

-More than ever I’m paying attention to the foods I eat, the quality of ingredients I purchase for my family, create healthy routines, make sure I move more, and smile more.
+More than ever I’m paying attention to the foods I eat, the quality of ingredients I purchase for my family, create healthy routines, make sure I move a lot and smile more.
 I want to live a rich life; and to do so, I have to put my health first.

 Considering how difficult it is to eat enough vegetables in our diet, drinking my green smoothie makes me feel like I’ve accomplished a health goal for the day.
 I realize that every day we have a choice to eat good for us foods or not, and I like feeling good about my choices.

 Want to see how easy this smoothie is to make and learn some tips to make your green smoothies not taste leafy?
 Check out this video.

 This delicious recipe will help you drink your daily glass of greens -guaranteed.

 - Cook Time: 2 mins

 - Add all ingredients inside a blender in the order listed.
 Blend until smooth.

 - Serving Size: 1 Smoothie